Do you know all the ways your music can generate income?

 How to collect mechanical royalties?

 First, it should be stated that collecting mechanical royalties on your own can be VERY difficult.
 It requires a lot of paperwork, striking up relationships with royalty collection societies around the world, and potentially even managing communications in dozens of languages.
-Possible, but why spend so much energy on something that already has an easy solution?
-You keep making music; let CD Baby Pro Publishing handle the rest.
+That’s a ton of work!

 7. Performance royalties